Peppermint Ice Cream

 How to make peppermint ice cream

-1. Whisk together your five ingredients – heavy cream (or coconut milk if making dairy-free ice cream), powdered sweetener, vodka, salt and peppermint oil.
+1. Whisk together your five ingredients: heavy cream (or coconut milk for dairy-free), powdered sweetener, vodka, salt, and peppermint oil.

-4. No ice cream maker?
+4. No machine?
 No problem.
-For no-churn ice cream, beat mixture with an electric mixer or add mixture to a mason jar and shake to thicken.
+For the no-churn method, beat the mixture with an electric mixer until fluffy, or pour it into a mason jar and shake until thickened.
 Then freeze.

 ingredients for peppermint ice cream on a counter with a pine branch in the background